 Leaver Record: In determining the status of prior year 7th through 12th grade students who are no longer enrolled at a Texas public school, TEA reviews attendance and enrollment records of all districts, the records of Texas graduates for the last several years, and GED certificate records.
 Districts, for their part, are required to submit a leaver code for all other students.
-This group of "leavers" includes students such as those who graduated, moved to another state, or country, died, or dropped out.
+This group of "leavers" includes students such as those who graduated, moved to another state or country, died, or dropped out.
 This information is sent to TEA in Submission 1 of the annual PEIMS data collection.

-See Appendix I of the 2008 Accountability Manual for detailed information on coding leavers.
-See also Data Quality.
+See Data Quality.
 (Source: PEIMS, Oct.
-2007; Secondary School Completion and Dropouts in Texas Public Schools, 2006-07, Texas Education Agency)
+2009; Secondary School Completion and Dropouts in Texas Public Schools, 2008-09, Texas Education Agency)

 Limited English Proficient (LEP): These are students identified as limited English proficient by the Language Proficiency Assessment Committee (LPAC) according to criteria established in the Texas Administrative Code.
-Not all pupils identified as LEP receive bilingual or English as a second language instruction, although most do.
-In the Profile section of the reports, the percent of LEP students is calculated by dividing the number of LEP pupils by the total number of students in the school or district.
+Not all students identified as LEP receive bilingual or English as a second language instruction, although most do.
+In the Profile section of the reports, the percent of LEP students is calculated by dividing the number of LEP students by the total number of students in the school or district.